 Two main stories surround this complex.
-During construction in the late '80s, a number of workers died due to poor safety standards.
-When no proper compensation was arranged a Chinese spell (called "Lo Ban" after a legendary Chinese carpenter) was cast on the site.
-Accidents and problems have beset the 100,000-square-meters of concrete ever since.
+During construction in the late '80s, a number of workers lost their lives due to poor safety standards.
+When no proper compensation was arranged, a Chinese spell (called "Lo Ban" after a legendary Chinese carpenter) was cast on the site.
+Incidents and problems have beset the 100,000-square-meters of concrete ever since.

-It's said the bodies of four virgins were buried at the corners of the structure to give the building the correct Feng Shui to keep spirits away.
+It's said four virgins were interred at the corners of the structure to give the building the correct Feng Shui to keep spirits away.
 Residents have reported shrieks in the night, the sounds of a military parade, and, most disturbingly, the ghostly image of an American soldier hand-in-hand with a young Vietnamese girl wandering through the halls.

 In this story, a young girl visits Big C Hai Phong over lunch to buy some groceries and a refrigerator and have them delivered to her house.
 The delivery man takes the goods to her home and the door is opened by an old lady.
 The old lady refuses to take the goods and says she has not been shopping.
 When the driver reads the name, age, and address of the girl on the receipt, the old lady bursts into tears.
 He had read the name of her daughter who had died months before.